 For such an important task, you want to be sure that you have a technician who is conscientious, experienced and certified with the state or federal government.
 In Pennsylvania, the licensing body is the Pennsylvania Department of Environmental Protection (PA-DEP).
 This certification indicates that the technician has undergone comprehensive training, passed a rigorous testing process, and that he/she is meeting continuing educational requirements.
 You should also check for reviews, and ensure that the specialist has a Liability and Workers Compensation insurance certificate, so in the event that an accident occurs on your property during the radon remediation process, you will be protected from liability.

-Call Radon-Rid for Skilled Radon Testing and Remediation in PA
+Call Radon-Rid, LLC for Skilled Radon Testing and Radon Remediation in PA

-Radon-Rid’s skilled specialists are committed to making the homes of Pennsylvania residents safe.
-We are certified and insured, and have a great deal of experience testing for radon and installing the appropriate radon remediation systems.
+Radon-Rid, LLC’s skilled specialists are committed to making the homes of Pennsylvania residents safe.
+We are certified and insured, and have a great deal of experience testing for radon and inspecting your radon remediation systems.
 For information about our services or to schedule a consultation, contact us today.

 PA HIC Cert. # PA047660C